 - Make sure little mouths, noses and eyes are not covered by wigs, beards or masks (seeing and breathing are kinda vital).

-- While Queen Elsa will try to convince you she simply MUST wear her plastic high heels, best leave them at home lest you’re up for a sprained ankle and emergency trip to A&E. Or if your swashbuckling pirate insists on a sword, make it short and bendy to avoid any eye poking incidents!
+- While Queen Elsa will try to convince you she simply MUST wear her plastic high heels, best leave them at home lest you’re up for a sprained ankle and emergency trip to A&E.

 - Crack out the glow sticks, cute necklaces and bracelets to maximise fun and visibility.

-- If you have t(w)eenagers keen to venture out sans adult, make sure they travel in a pack and give them an agreed route (preferably in your neighbourhood where they know people), a curfew, a phone, a flashlight, a lesson on safely crossing the road and a warning never go off with a stranger.
+- If you have t(w)eenagers keen to venture out sans adult, make sure they travel in a pack and give them an agreed route (preferably in your neighbourhood where they know people), a curfew, a phone, a flashlight, a lesson on safely crossing the road and a warning to never go off with a stranger.

 So you’ve made it home alive and odds are you’ve had a shriekingly good time!